-- Research slogans from past elections

-- Link it to your name to help students remember who you are

-- Make it short, snappy and original

-- Link it to something memorable

-- Think about if you could use humour / puns
+- Research slogans from past elections (some are good, some are bad). - Link it to your name to help students remember who you are. - Make it short, snappy and original. - Link it to something memorable. - Think about if you could use humour / puns.